kaushikkanetkar/kaushikkanetkar.github.io/_posts/2017-08-10-titanic-kaggle.markdown

 Label (Y):
 - Survived (0 or 1)

 Python is very powerful.
-I used numpy, seaborn and pandas to:
+Numpy, seaborn and pandas can help to:
 - Read CSVs
 - Plot graphs; because graphs and plots are always fun to see if a particular feature can give some signals.
 - Group features and co-relate with the label field (plot an engineered feature "x" v/s "Survived" field)